julianraj/ValidatedTextInputLayout/README.md

          - The input length must be less than or equal to "maxLength".
          based on your values for `minLength` and `maxLength` attributes.
          For custom message you can use xml attribute `lengthValidationMessage`
+    + **RegexValidator**
+        Validates the input field against provided regular expression.
+Equivalent to `String.matches()`
+            `mInput.addValidator(new RegexValidator("your_regex", "Your error message"));`
+            OR
+            use xml attribute `regex` to set your regular expression.
+            The default message will be "The field value does not match the required format."
+            For custom message you can use xml attribute `regexValidationMessage`

  - **Custom Validators**
  You can create your own validators to use with ValidatedTextInputLayout just by extending the `BaseValidator` class.